Dan Azeez: Professional career

 On 14 December 2019 Dan outpointed the previously unbeaten Lawrence Osueke over ten rounds at the Brentwood Centre to claim the vacant English title.

 After successfully defending the English title twice, Azeez got another chance to step on to the big platform as his clash with Hosea Burton for the vacant British light-heavyweight title was to be shown live on Sky Sports.

 On 20 November 2021 Azeez put on an impressive performance and blasted Burton to a halt in the seventh round to become the new British light-heavyweight champion at The SSE Arena, Wembley.
 Azeez dominated the fight with his unrelenting aggression from the first round.
 After a huge left hand, Azeez trapped Burton in the corner with a vicious barrage of punches to force the referee's intervention.

+Azeez fought Lewis Edmondson for the vacant British and Commonwealth light-heavyweight titles at the Copper Box Arena in London, England on October 19, 2024, losing by majority decision.

+Azeez is scheduled to face Craig Richards in Accra, Ghana, on December 20, 2025.